shannonasmith/CTF-Writeups/WiCyS-SANS-Beginner-CTF/race-my-robot/README.md

 Secure software design should include safeguards such as:

-- server-side validation
+- stronger input validation
-- unpredictable decision logic
+- server-side logic enforcement
-- stronger input validation mechanisms
+- avoidance of predictable success conditions

 ---